I'm a final-year PhD candidate in the Computer Science and Engineering department at Texas A&M University, advised by Nima Kalantari.

 website /

-Hosted teacher from a public school of an underprivileged community on campus during the Summer with the goal of motivating children to pursue higher education.
-Developed interactive ray tracing assignments on WebGL to teach computer graphics fundamentals.
-Application inspired graphics-related classroom activities in the following school year.
+Taught rendering concepts to a public school teacher via interactive ray tracing assignments on WebGL to inspire graphics-related classroom activities in the following school year.

 Graduate Teaching Assistant